rocketacademy/sarah-classic/class-exercises/day-3-if-statements-boolean-or.md

 ### Hawker Food Omakase

 Uncle has decided to serve an omakase option, and output a menu based on customer input.

 1. Customers can input either "rice" or "noodle", and Uncle will choose either 2 random rice or 2 random noodle dishes for them.
 2. Roti prata is neither rice nor noodle, but Uncle can randomly choose to include it as one of the two dishes if he feels like it.
 3. Uncle charges more for omakase and uses premium descriptions for his dishes.
 Feel free to get creative.
-To create a new line in the output box you can use the string `'<br>'`, which generates a new line in HTML.
+To create a new line in the output box you can use the string `'\n'`, which generates a new line in a string.
 4. Output at the end if sambal is included.
 Not all dishes come with sambal, for example roti prata and bak kut teh don't come with sambal.

 #### Sample Output